 But we’ve always worn leather and wool

-*Weapon-grade face palm* This is the classic band-wagon fallacy animal skin wearers love to go to.
+*Weapon-grade facepalm* This is the classic band-wagon fallacy animal skin wearers love to go to.
 You may even be doing it in your head without even knowing it.
 But our ancestors, though!
-Of course we’ve been wearing leather for centuries; it’s part of our culture, but we can’t use that victim mentality to justify still wearing the skin of animals in today’s society when there is no need to.
-Just because we’ve been doing something for hundreds, even thousands of years, and that something is socially or culturally acceptable doesn’t mean it is morally justifiable.
+Of course, we’ve been wearing leather for centuries; it’s part of our culture, but we can’t use that victim mentality to justify still wearing the skin of animals in today’s society when there is no need to.
+Just because we’ve been doing something for hundreds, even thousands of years and that something is socially or culturally acceptable doesn’t mean it is morally justifiable.
 There was a time when it was socially acceptable (and perfectly legal) for white Americans to own black people as slaves, but that didn’t make it morally justifiable, did it?
 Of course not.

 So yes, our ancestors wore the skin and fur of animals to keep warm during cold weather periods, particularly during the Ice Age, to survive.
 But here’s the crazy thing: we’re not in the Ice Age.
 Don’t know if you’re aware of that or not.
 We do not need to wrap our bodies in cow skin to keep from freezing to death, at least not in most parts of the world.

 Besides.
 Our ancestors also used to think masturbation made you go blind and caused tuberculosis.
 So, no, don’t think they’re the best group to base our everyday habits on.
-Once you make the connection like we have, you’ll no longer see animals as commodities, as servants to the human race.
+Once you make the connection like we have, you’ll no longer see animals as commodities, as servants of the human race.

 (Psst: if you’ve never tried it, it can be hard to tell which fabrics are cruelty-free and which aren’t.
 That’s why we created this convenient dossier for you that explains everything.
 You can print it out or save it to your phone to reference when you shop.
 DOWNLOAD THE GUIDE HERE.)

 But what about buying vintage?